JaimRM/Portfolio-Management/README.md

 STATUS: got the basics down, halfway through

-ULTIMATE PROJECT:
+LATEST PROJECTS:

 Perpetual **Proprietary** Valuation Screener

-Para temas de licencia, consultar conmigo (contacto arriba).
+Automated Multi-method Valuator

 For licensing requests, please contact me.
+I am open to suggestions and collaborations.
+Thank you for your interest.